 Our first concern with Relora ingredients is the potential for negative side effects.
-“If you regularly take the supplement, you could improve mood and stress levels,” said our Research Editor, “but some of the reports we’ve seen online lead me to believe that the cons may outweigh the pros for some people.”
+“If you regularly take the supplement, you could improve mood and stress levels,” said our Research Editor, “but some of the reports we’ve seen online lead me to believe that there’s no appetite suppression or weight-loss connected to this herbal blend.”

 - “I received upper leg rashes on two different occasions when taking it.
 Thought it could be a result of washing powders, but after stopping Relora the rash went away,” said one user.